MontiCore/montithings/tools/sd4componenttesting/README.md

 In the previous steps, we did not explicitly specify the model path.
 However, by default, if the `-path` option is not specified, the directory from which the CLI is called, this is the current working directory, will be used as the model path.
-To make use of the `-path` option, create a new directory `models` in the directory where the CLI tool `sd4componenttesting-cli.jar` is located and move all `.arc` files from before (`Example.arc`, `Main.arc`, `Sum.arc`) into the `models` directory.

-Now you can specify the model path by using the `-path` option:
+You can manually specify the model path by using the `-path` option:
 ```
-java -jar sd4componenttesting-cli.jar -i MainTest.sd4c -path ./models/ -c
+java -jar sd4componenttesting-cli.jar -i MainTest.sd4c -path ./models/example/ -c
 ```
 After executing this command, you should not experience any errors.
 The CLI prints only `CoCos: All Checked!` to the console.
 This again means that all context condtions are satisfied.